Introduction to Bacon & the Art of Living

 One day I related my experience to Dawie (David).
 He grew up in the Shambles and I was keen to get his perspective.
 He told me something that piqued my interest.
 That the animals with the best meat quality are animals who not only had the right feed but were not exposed to stress before slaughter.

 It begins by feeding them well on good grass, months before they are brought to the abattoir.
 Then, once at the abattoir, the animals must be properly rested before slaughter.
 Stress destroys good meat.
 David later showed me their new slaughtering lines and explained to me how stress either creates dark and dry meat or, especially in pork, meat that is pale, soft and characterized by exudate.
 Unbeknownst to me, this became my first chemistry lesson related to bacon and I was intrigued.
-The experience of the butchers fascinated me.
+Despite the cruelty underlaying the lessons, the experience of the butchers fascinated me.

 That good bacon comes from good meat and good meat comes from happy animals.
 I wondered why the meat from game was not as soft as the meat from domesticated animals since, in my estimation, the wild animals were the happiest.
 I would question my teachers in school about these matters, but they had no real answer.
 It would be years before I understood the chemistry of meat.
 Still, a seed was planted.
 An interest in meat production that would become an all-consuming obsession and in the end, the facts I learned here in Cape Town would become the cornerstone of producing the best bacon on earth.